 You can also add a featherboard to keep your wood tight to the table as you run it through the dado.
 If you use a featherboard, make sure your sacrificial fence is tall enough to allow the featherboard to be securely clamped.
 If you don’t want to make a featherboard, you can find several great kits here.

 Keep the speed steady when making rabbet cuts.
 You want the blade to do the work, and do it evenly.
 Forcing the wood through can tear your edges and result in an uneven depth of cut.
 You also want to test the cut on a scrap piece of wood and measure (or test fit) it to be sure you are getting the exact depth and width you need.

 The Final Word

-The best thing you can do when learning how to safely use a table saw is take your time and think about what you are doing.
+The best thing you can do when learning how to safely use a table saw is to take your time and think about what you are doing.
 If you sense you are doing something dangerous, you probably are.
-You should never have the board come in contact with both the ripping fence and the miter gauge at any time, and never put your fingers anywhere near the blade – always use a push device.
-A table saw will give you many years of service and allows accurate cuts to be made which cannot really be done as well by any other tool.
-Once you get the hang of it, and treat the tool with the respect it deserves, you’ll be more than happy you bought it.
+You should never have the board come in contact with both the ripping fence and the miter gauge at any time.
+Also, never put your fingers anywhere near the blade—always use a push device.
+A table saw gives you many years of service and allows accurate cuts to be made.
+Many other tools cannot make the same claim.
+Once you get the hang of it and treat the tool with the respect it deserves, you’ll be more than happy you bought it.